Training & Fitness

 The Body Adapts Quickly

-Here’s the encouraging truth: your body is remarkably adaptable.
-The first week of the Camino is the hardest.
-By week two, your feet have toughened up, your legs understand the rhythm, and you’ve found your pace.
+The first week is the hardest.
+By week two your feet have toughened, your legs understand the rhythm, and you’ve found your pace.
 By week three, walking feels like the most natural thing in the world.
+This is why rest days matter: if you’re struggling early, take one, and your body will repay you with renewed energy a few days later.

 Training for a Short Walk (Sarria to Santiago)